These digital and print outlets have pushed Islamophobic discourse and thought.

-SITA is a blog and website, based in France, founded in 2006 and claiming to raise awareness about the true dangers of Islam.
+SITA is a blog and website based in France.
+Founded in 2006, its claims to raise awareness about the true dangers of Islam.

 SITA deliberately mimics the tactics of Amnesty International, for example asking its readers to print articles from the site and send them to authorities, city councils or civil servants.

 The blog still infrequently publishes articles.

 Metropolico is a German website that acts as an anti-immigration news service.
 It was founded in 2012 as Blu-News and renamed Metropolico in 2015.

 Although it claims to represent liberal and civil positions, it is a platform for AfD (Alternative for Germany)-linked activists.

 Founder: Stefan Herre (Advisory Board member, Stop Islamization of Nations)

 Leader of the Bavarian chapter: Michael Stürzenberger (who attended the European Counter-Jihad rally re-launch of the European Defence League in Århus, Denmark on 30 March 2012).

 PI was founded in 2004 in Germany as a conservative blog.
 Since the Danish Muhammad cartoons it has become the leading online German anti-Muslim network.